SparkMCF/documents/moderation/moderation.md

 ## Member Administrative Reviews (MARs)

 If a member repeatedly breaks the forum rules or behaves in a manner that raises concerns about their presence on the forum then a Member Administrative Review can be conducted.
-Any member of staff can create a Member Administrative Review on the Forum Moderation board following the guidelines outlined in the [Member Administrative Review](https://trello.com/c/4c3Dy6jJ/1867-member-administrative-review) card.
+Any member of staff can create a Member Administrative Review on the Forum Moderation, board following the guidelines outlined in the [Member Administrative Review](https://trello.com/c/4c3Dy6jJ/1867-member-administrative-review) card.

 There are no criteria for when a member should have an Member Administrative Review, it is up to each individual staff member to decide if they think one is neccessary.
 Usually when a member reaches 4 or more warnings in a short period of time a MAR will be created.